Capital gains tax on property

 Do I pay capital gains tax on my second home?

-When you sell a second home in the UK, you typically must pay capital gains tax (CGT).
+When you sell a second home in the UK, you must pay capital gains tax (CGT).
 Unlike your main residence, which often qualifies for private residence relief, second homes do not receive this exemption.

 The amount of CGT you owe depends on the profit made from the sale, above your annual CGT allowance.
 Factors such as the length of ownership and any improvements made can affect your capital gains.